 Join CPTCLA Today

 The CPTCLA is the oldest legal association dedicated to practitioners of Intellectual Property law in North and South Carolina.
-CPTCLA hosts an annual Spring CLE seminar in North Carolina, as well as a Fall CLE seminar in South Carolina, offering a combined nine to twelve hours of CLE credit.
-Our Spring CLE is May 3, 2024 at Truist Field (formerly the BB&T Ballpark) in Charlotte, NC for approximately 3.00 hours of CLE credit.
-We have a great line-up of speakers.
+CPTCLA typically hosts an annual Spring CLE seminar in North Carolina, as well as a Fall CLE seminar in South Carolina, offering approximately nine to twelve hours of CLE credit on a yearly basis.
+Our Fall CLE meeting will be held on October 4-5, 2024 at the Kiawah Island Golf Resort on Kiawah Island, SC.
+We are currently finalizing a great line-up of speakers.
 JOIN US

 News & Events